MiRoDS/MiRoDS.github.io/index.md

 * Question 2: Are there differences in review scores rating and price between different neighbourhoods?
 This is something you cannot influence if you have a given accommendation for let.
 * Question 3: Is there a relation between number of reviews and review scores rating?
 * Question 4: Is there a relation between amenities and review scores rating?
 Which amenties seems to be the most important ones?
-* Final questions 5: Is there a way to predict the review scores rating based on the other information from the dataset?
+* Final questions 5: Is there a way to predict the review scores rating based on amenities and price?

 Note: Although I focused on the price per night and the overall review scores rating.
 There are some specific columns in the dataset like weekly price or the rating for cleaniness, but these are not taken into account here.